PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ```

-*2.* In the Start() method we will disable the chat window, so that when the game loads, the chat window will automatically disappear.
-We will then add a OnClick listener to the *chatToggleBttn* variable.
+*2.* In the Start() method we'll disable the chat window so that, when the game loads, the chat window will automatically disappear.
+We'll then add an OnClick listener to the *chatToggleBttn* variable.
 This will be linked to a method called, for example, ‘ToggleChatWindow’.

 This method is pretty simple.
 It simply toggles the *isChatWindowOpen* bool, checks if the bool is true, and then enables the window or disables it.
-This method will also change the text-element of the button, so that the button has a different message when the chat window is shown and when it is hidden.
+This method will also change the text-element of the button, so that the button has a different message for when the chat window is shown and for when the chat window is hidden.

 ```
 // Use this for initialization void Start () {
-    chatWindow.SetActive (false); // we dont want the chat window to show at the start of the level so we disable it here chatToogleBttn.onClick.AddListener (ToogleChatWindow); // assign the toggle-button to the chat-toggle method which will enable and disable the chat window
+    chatWindow.SetActive (false); // we don't want the chat window to show at the start of the level, so we disable it here chatToogleBttn.onClick.AddListener (ToogleChatWindow); // assign the toggle-button to the chat-toggle method which will enable and disable the chat window
 }